MicrosoftDocs/power-automate-docs/articles/parallel-modern-approvals.md

    ![update item configuration](./media/parallel-modern-approvals/final-email-card.png)

-   Note: This email is sent after each approver give their decision.
+   Note: This email is sent after each approver gives their decision.

 ## Learn more about modern approval